 Explanation of Grades

-S (Satisfactory), and U (Unsatisfactory) grades are reserved for graduate theses, student teaching or other field experience that is not readily evaluated by the normal letter grads and basic skills courses.
+S (Satisfactory), and U (Unsatisfactory) grades are reserved for graduate theses, student teaching or other field experience that is not readily evaluated by the normal letter grades and basic skills courses.

 SD (Satisfactory with Distinction) is reserved for graduate theses.
 S, SD and U grades may be given only for courses so designated.